JavaWiz/sb-docker/README.md

 If we get that right, it already contains a BOOT-INF/lib directory with the dependency jars in it, and a BOOT-INF/classes directory with the application classes in it.
 Notice that we are using the application’s own main class com.javawiz.SbDockerApplication (this is faster than using the indirection provided by the fat jar launcher).

-To build the image you can use the Docker command line.
+To build the image we can use the Docker command line.
 For example:

 ```
 docker build -t springio/sb-docker .
 ```

-you can run it like this
+We can run it like this

 ```
 docker run -p 8080:8080 springio/sb-docker